-A basic way to solve Sudoku, ideal for beginners.
-The essence of the technique is reflected in the name: you need to find the missing number in the block.
+This is a simple way to solve Sudoku that's great for beginners.
+The technique is named for what it does: you find the missing number in the block.
 To do this, we look:

 - which values are already in the central 3x3 block: 2, 4, 6, 3 and 7;